Published on May 12, 2022 and last reviewed on Aug 23, 2022 - 5 min read

 Avoid touching the face, mouth, eyes, and nose unnecessarily.

-If there is a large-scale spread of infection, causing a public health emergency, the Government may recommend keeping the child care facilities and primary level schools closed for a while till the infection is resolved.
+Suppose there is a large-scale spread of infection, causing a public health emergency.
+In that case, the Government may recommend keeping the child care facilities and primary level schools closed until the infection is resolved.

-In case one is traveling to a tropical country on vacation or otherwise where an outbreak of tomato fever is frequent, one should take all the appropriate vaccines and get the doctor's advice on how to prevent catching the disease.
-So that in case one develops the symptoms of tomato fever, they know what to do next.
-One must share the details about the trip to an infectious disease doctor to avoid local spread.
+In case one is traveling to a tropical country on vacation or otherwise where an outbreak of tomato fever is frequent, one should take all the appropriate vaccines and get the doctor's advice on how to prevent them from catching the disease.
+So that in case one develops the symptoms of tomato fever, they would know what to do next.

-Tomato fever is of frequent occurrence in the southern states of tropical countries like India.
-The most important method to prevent the disease from spreading is creating awareness among the general public.
+Tomato fever is frequent in the southern states of tropical countries like India.
+The most important method to prevent the disease spread is by creating awareness among the general public.
 Though the adult population does not always develop the symptoms of tomato fever, they may very well act as carriers of the virus.
-Pediatric doctors, primary grade teachers, and the local authorities should educate the parents on the modes of disease transmission and how to prevent them.
+Therefore, pediatric doctors, primary grade teachers, and the local authorities should educate the parents on the modes of disease transmission and how to prevent them.
 Improving general health and hygiene among young children is also a key factor.
-And if one comes across symptoms like fever and blisters at the time of a tomato flu outbreak, seek early medical assistance and proper guidance to attain fast recovery.
+And if one comes across symptoms like fever and blisters during a tomato flu outbreak, it is essential to seek early medical assistance and proper guidance to attain fast recovery.